Do you want an easy handbook to reduce cart abandonment? In this article, we will share an easy handbook to reduce cart abandonment.

 *Recently PushEngage has been named top performer under proactive notification software by G2Crowd

-There are other websites like toptenreviews which review and compares the products.
-These websites do a complete research of each product, their features, pros, and cons.
+There are other websites like toptenreviews that review and compare the products.
+These websites do a complete research of each product, its features, pros, and cons.
 This helps the customer to check for the details before making the final purchase.
 Once a customer is satisfied with the complete details, they will head over to your website and make the purchase.
 This result is higher conversion and lesser cart abandonment by the customer.

 In online shopping, people can’t feel or touch the product.
-Few things you can do are to the show pictures from different angles and also add a video of the actual product.
+A few things you can do are to show pictures from different angles and also add a video of the actual product.
 People also go through the reviews before making the final purchase.
 Despite that many times products are different from what people expected.
 In order to make the final purchase, a person reads the Return Policy of the product.
 Only if the return policy offers is satisfactory, the buy the product else abandons the cart.
-A bad return policy causes 11% of cart abandonment issue.
+A bad return policy causes 11% of cart abandonment issues.

 Before ordering people would like to know when they will be receiving the product.
 Don’t overpromise about the delivery time.
 It’s always good to under promise and under deliver.
 This will surely increase the customer’s satisfaction.